jakobevangelista/nextauth-clerk-migration/README.md

 ```

 #### React 19+
 You might notice we are using a useRef in order to prevent a second effect ran in strictmode, a common thing react does.
 (Insert strictmode docs here).
-The only reason this ever worked is because "refs not getting in strict mode" was a known bug since 2022, and it is getting fixed in React 19.
+The only reason this ever worked is because "refs not mounted/un-mounted in strict mode" was a known bug since 2022, and it is getting fixed in React 19.

 I'm going to have a branch with React a TanStack Query Implementation.
-No need for scary useeffects 😅
+No need for scary useeffects 😅l

 ### 5. Batch Import